cavalle/chrome_remote/README.md

 # Discontinued

-This library is no longer maintained.
-Check https://github.com/rubycdp/ferrum.
+This library is not actively maintained.
+Check https://github.com/rubycdp/ferrum for a replacement.

 # ChromeRemote